Cirilo Volkmar Machado

-Cirilo Volkmar Machado (Lisbon, 1748 - 1823) is considered to have been the first historian of Portuguese art.
-He was also a Portuguese painter, sculptor and architect.
+Cirilo Volkmar Machado (9 July 1748 – 12 April 1823) was a Portuguese painter, sculptor and architect, who is considered to have been the first historian of Portuguese art.

 Life and work

-Volkmar Machado was educated in Rome.
+Born on 9 July 1748, Volkmar Machado was educated in Rome.
 On his return to Portugal, he attempted to create the 'Nude Academy'.
 He painted panels and ceilings in churches, palaces, noble houses, and public buildings.
 He is the author of the project of the Oporto Relationship Chain and also produced some paintings in the remodelling of Palácio Nacional de Mafra, Palacio do Grilo, and Palácio Nacional da Ajuda, namely his exquisite frescos on the ceilings regularly exhibiting his tromp l'oeil technique in framings and other archtechtonic elements.

-He gathered an extensive collection of memories about painters, sculptors, and architects working in Portugal, which were posthumously published in his book:

-"Collection of memories, concerning the lives of Portuguese and foreign painters, sculptors, architects and engravers.", Lisboa, Impr.
-Victorino Rodrigues da Silva, 1823.
+He gathered an extensive collection of memories about painters, sculptors, and architects working in Portugal, which were posthumously published in his book: "Collection of Memories, concerning the Lives of Portuguese, Sculptors, Architects and Engravers, and Foreigners, Who Were in Portugal", printed in 1823 in Lisbon by Vitorino Rodrigues da Silva, which includes his autobiography from page 302 onwards.

 Because the book was unpublished, the editor opened the introduction with the following statement: